springtimesoft/silverstripe-raygun-tags/README.md

 - `ajax:false` (true if this is an AJAX request)
 - `cli:false` (true if being run via the CLI)

+The logging level is set to WARNING and above (debug & info is ignored, see [configuration](#configuration)).

 ## Requirements

-- Silverstripe ^4.0 || ^5.0
+- Silverstripe ^5.0
 - A Raygun application and API key (see [configuration](#configuration))

 ## Usage

-Simply install the module: `composer require axllent/silverstripe-raygun-tags`
+Simply install the module: `composer require springtimesoft/silverstripe-raygun-tags`

 ## Configuration